Speeches - (Archived) Table of Contents|

 What should all employers covered by the scope of the standard do to protect their employees from MSDs?

 What action levels should be used to trigger further employer action?

-How do employers with effective programs determine when controls are adequate for a
+How do employers with effective programs determine when controls are adequate for a problem job?

 Should OSHA limit the scope of a proposed ergonomics program standard?

 If you would like to weigh in on these issues, you'll find a copy of the materials we're sharing with stakeholders on our website.
 That's www.osha.gov.
 Just choose ergonomics.